-The immersive, Degree in Human Resources programme introduces the foundational scopes of talent management to meet organizational objectives as a strategic business leader, guiding students to become strategic partners that understand how the human resources function supports business objectives.
-Offered in both a full-time or online format, students in our BS in Human Resources programme, which covers both human resources and business disciplines, will earn a degree focused on leadership development, values-based change management, and the practical application of human resources theory to real-world scenarios.
+The immersive, degree in Human Resource programme introduces the foundational scopes of talent management to meet organizational objectives as a strategic business leader, guiding students to become strategic partners that understand how human resource function supports business objectives.
+Offered in both a full-time or online format, students in our BS in Human Resource programme, which covers both human resources and business disciplines, will earn a degree focused on leadership development, values-based change management, and the practical application of human resource theory to real-world scenarios.

-Human Resources scholars ask questions such as: What is included in a collective bargaining agreement?
+Human Resource scholars ask questions such as: What is included in a collective bargaining agreement?
 How is employee performance tracked?
 Which organizational development initiatives help retain managers?

 As a graduate of the Organizational Behaviour and Human Resources programme, you'll be prepared for global career opportunities in the areas of management, human resources, operations, and more.
 A degree in commerce can also be used as a stepping-stone to graduate studies or another professional degree such as law, medicine, veterinary medicine, or education.